 \section{Introduction}

-One of the most common challenges in classification tasks is imbalancedness.
-In this case, models tend to produce biased predictions toward the majority class, resulting in significantly lower performance for the minority class \cite{Khoshgoftaar_et_al_2007}.
-This issue can be solved using methods that balance the majority and minority classes.
+One of the most common challenges in classification tasks is class imbalance.
+In this case, models tend to produce biased predictions toward the majority class, resulting in significantly lower prediction performance for the minority class \cite{Khoshgoftaar_et_al_2007}.
+This issue, which can be solved using a model-centric approach, e.g., cost-sensitive methods, is solved much more practically with the data-centric AI approaches called data augmentation or data balancing methods that balance the majority and minority classes \cite{Zha_et_al_2023,Wang_et_al_2023,Singh_2023}.
 Many papers have been published to implement data balancing techniques for solving imbalance classification problems.
-A systematic study of these techniques can be found in Vargas et al. \cite{Vargas_et_al_2023}.
+A systematic study of these techniques can be found in \cite{Vargas_et_al_2023}.
 While the literature offers many balancing methods, none is universally superior \cite{Moniz_and_Monteiro_2021}.
-Each method has advantages and disadvantages as oversampling-based methods may result in the model learning excessively, potentially leading to overfitting, conversely, undersampling-based methods may result in information loss.
-Thus, the most suitable one should be chosen regarding the task and the dataset's characteristics.
+Each method has advantages and disadvantages, as oversampling-based methods may result in the model learning excessively, potentially leading to overfitting.
+Conversely, undersampling-based methods may result in information loss.
+Thus, the most suitable one should be chosen based on the task and the dataset's characteristics.